internago-ab/docio-site/src/pages/index.md

 ---
 templateKey: index-page
-title: Docio - your international <br>all-in-one payroll and HR portal.
+title: Docio - your international <br>all-in-one payroll and HR portal
 image: /img/meeting.jpg
 heading: For all your payroll needs
 subheading: Manage your payroll on multiple international markets with one